 About the Regional Centers for Workforce Transformation

 The Regional Centers for Workforce Transformation (RCWT) are regional collaborations between service providers, Direct Support Professionals (DSPs), people who receive services and other stakeholders in the field of intellectual and developmental disabilities.
-The RCWT are coordinated by the New York State Association of Community and Residential Agencies (NYSACRA) through funding provided by New York State Office for People with Developmental Disabilities (OPWDD).
+The RCWT are coordinated by the New York Alliance for Inclusion & Innovation (New York Alliance) through funding provided by New York State Office for People with Developmental Disabilities (OPWDD).

 The RCWT were created in 2013 to strengthen the professionalism of DSPs who support people with intellectual and developmental disabilities.
 The RCWT mission is to develop the capacity of the DSPs by educating them on nationally validated ethical standards, offering resources that help develop professional skill sets, and improving their overall competencies.